 As a business owner, credit may be a tool that can help your business grow to new heights, but it can also be a difficult concept to master.
 Even more challenging, your business may not be able to stand when it comes to applying for credit.
 In many cases, your personal credit may hinder or improve your business’s credit approval.
 Here are some instances when your business credit may be impacted by your personal credit score.

 Let’s say your business operates as a sole proprietorship.
 This means you have not registered your business as its own legal entity with your state.
 In this case your personal credit is your business credit.
 Your business operates under your name with your social security number, so lenders don’t look at your business finances separate from your personal finances, even if you track them separately (which you should do anyway for accounting reasons).

-In this case, while you can apply for business credit cards or business loans, they will all be under your name and you are personally liable for paying the debts back.
+In this case, you can apply for business credit cards or business loans.
+However, they will all be under your name and you are personally liable for paying the debts back.
 Late and missed payments hurt your personal credit score.
 Similarly, if you have bad credit, your business will not be approved for new loans or may have to pay higher interest rates because of your personal credit score and credit history.

 As an LLC, your personal credit has an impact on your business, but not as strong as a sole proprietorship.
 LLCs are considered “pass through entities,” which means the business results are reported on your personal tax return.
 However, an LLC can have its own tax ID, called an Employer Identification Number or EIN, which gives your business its own to legs to stand on for some business loans.
 As a pass-through entity, your business taxes are filed with an added form on your personal taxes, Schedule C.